-ACCESS-TO-CARE STANDARD Rescheduling of Appointments and Authorizations When it is necessary to reschedule an appointment or authorization it must be promptly rescheduled, in line with the health care needs of the patient, and consistent with As determined by licensed healthcare professional standards.
-Interpreter services will be coordinated with scheduled appointments to ensure the provision of interpreter services at the time of the appointment. professional After Hours PCP Access See "After Hours Requirements" below for more details on this requirement.
+ACCESS-TO-CARE STANDARD Rescheduling of Appointments and Authorizations When it is necessary to reschedule an appointment or authorization it must be promptly rescheduled, in line with the health care needs of the patient, and consistent with professional standards.
+Interpreter services will be coordinated with scheduled appointments to ensure the provision of interpreter services at the time of the appointment.
+As determined by licensed healthcare professional After Hours PCP Access See "After Hours Requirements" below for more details on this requirement.
 PCP or covering physician available 24 hours a day, 7 days a week Emergency Care Immediate After Hours Emergency Instructions (telephone answering service or machine) See "After Hours Requirements" below for more details on this requirement.
 Specific instructions for obtaining emergency care such as directing the member to call 911 or to go to the nearest emergency room.
 In-office Wait Time Recommendation: In the absence of emergencies, medical offices should seek to limit wait time to 15 minutes after patient's scheduled appointment.
 Member care will not be adversely affected by excessive in-office wait time.
 Hours of Operation All providers will maintain sufficient hours of operation so as not to cause member-reported access and availability problems with an adverse effect on the quality of care or medical outcome.
+ACCESS TO TELEPHONE SERVICE STANDARD Average Speed to Answer (ASA) 45 seconds Abandonment Rate &lt; 5% Blue Shield's 24/7 Nurse Advice Line will be available for all enrollee triage and screening needs.
+The speed to answer will be: Within 30 minutes Access to the Blue Shield Customer Service line during normal business hours Within 10 minutes

-Service Accessibility Standards for Commercial and Medicare (cont'd.)
+Service Accessibility Standards (cont'd.)